 When considering pet adoption, consider your local animal shelter or a rescue association of some kind.
 The animals there are truly in need of a home and the adoption rates are much more reasonable than they are to buy through a breeder or pet store.

 My husband and I have been asked to take other people's dogs as our own.
 It is an honor and for some reason we never have more than three at a time.
-Age doesn't matter and we are just about up to our three again.

 This is Tucker, an adopted ex standard bred pacer racehorse.
 He's 20 and doing great.
 Adopting a racehorse is an inexpensive way of getting the use of a well bred and well trained horse!
-You don't own the horse, you just get to pay for all the expenses and of course, get to enjoy the animal.

 Tips to consider when adopting a new pet.
 Post your ideas.